arno-di-loreto/apihandyman.io/_posts/2020-01-03-api-toolbox-jq-and-openapi-part-1.md

 In this section, we'll learn to use some of the many JQ filters by extracting data from an OpenAPI file.
 For each example, you get:

-- A command line and result example
+- A fully detailed, step by step asciinema bash session explaining how the result is achieved
 - An OpenAPI structure figure and description (based on the {% include link.md link=site.data.openapi.links.map target=site.data.openapi.target_link %})
-- The list of (new) JQ filters that will be used
+- A list of (new) JQ filters used
-- An explanation of how the result is achieved
+- A summarized explanation of how the result is achieved (⚠️ far less details than in the asciinema bash session)
 - A fully commented JQ file

 ## List paths